Locations:

 • You’re on edge.
 You’re more aware and observant, and in response, you’re looking and listening for things that could be dangerous.
 Your senses are heightened and you’re keenly aware of what’s going on around you.

 • Memories can be affected.
 Sometimes during stressful experiences, your memories of the event can be altered.
-Your memories can be very clear or vivid or they can be blacked out.
+Your memories can be very clear or vivid or they can be completely blacked out.

 • You’re tense or trembling.
 Stress hormones are circulating throughout your body, so you might feel tense or twitchy, like your muscles are about to move at any given moment.